1. SPC questions (top)

 The SPC only issues watches.
 Your local NWS office issues warnings for your area.
 Try the

 NWS Organization page to help you find the nearest office to you.

 2.4 What's the difference between a watch and a warning?

 A watch means severe weather is possible during the next few hours, while a

-warning means that severe weather has been observed, or is expected soon.
+warning means that severe weather has been observed, or is expected within the hour.

 2.5 Does the SPC issue all severe weather watches and warnings?

 The SPC issues all Severe Thunderstorm Watches and Tornado Watches.
 All